-Imagination Summer Camp August 2019 (ages 4 – 8 years): Our second annual play-based, child-centered, and joy-filled summer camp is now open for enrollment.
-For two consecutive weeks, August 5-9 & 12-16, children can dive into their imaginations through pretend play, storytelling, & the creative arts.
-The cost is $250/week with need-based financial assistance available.
+Buddha Blossoms Summer Camp 2019 (2 – 4 year olds) and Imagination Summer Camp 2019 (for 4 – 8 year olds): Our second annual play-based, child-centered, and joy-filled summer camps are now open for enrollment.
+For three summer weeks, June 3-7, August 5-9 & 12-16, children can dive into their imaginations through imagination-rich play, storytelling, & the creative arts.
 Email firstname.lastname@example.org to enroll today.

-Buddha Babies Early Learning Program (ages 20 months – 3 years): Our research-based, play-centered early learning classroom, meets on Monday and Wednesday mornings, 9:00 AM – 12:00 PM.
+Buddha Blossoms Early Learning Program (for 2 & 3 year olds): Our research-based, play-centered early learning classroom, meets on Monday and Wednesday mornings, 9:00 AM – 12:00 PM (We may add Friday as well if there is enough interest for our Fall 2019 Session).
 Scroll down to learn more about our approach to early education.
-We are currently accepting applications for 20 months – 3 year olds for the following sessions:

 We believe quality early childhood education should be accessible to everyone and are able to provide limited need-based financial assistance.
 Write us to inquire.

 Buddha Babies is a joyful and play-centered learning classroom where young children can explore and grow.
 We offer a gentle transition into a classroom setting by offering part-time care, small class size, and respectful, compassionate communication.
 In our peaceful and playful space, rich with imaginative materials, the teachers support the children’s:

 - love for learning and a sense of their own capacity to learn;

 - social and emotional skills as they learn about friendship, communication, navigating their own emotions and those of others, and more;